-Dwight Hurst, CMHC: That’s a powerful message of hope to to really look at.
+Dwight Hurst, CMHC: That’s a powerful message of hope to really look at.
 What are some of the things that you can enjoy and feel good in a life that is without drugs?

 Clare Waismann, CATC: But sometimes you just need a little more support when you get home or after a month.
-Also, you found out the things that triggers you.
-I doubt that every time I go visit my parents, I get extremely anxious.
+Also, you found out the things that trigger you.
+I doubt that every time I go to visit my parents, I get extremely anxious.
 By the time I leave there, again, I think of using drugs.
 So they come to Domus for a week.
-Then see the therapist, David Livingston, that we spoke to one on one.
+Then see the therapist, David Livingston, that we spoke to on one.
 No groups.
 And they talk about that.
 You know, “What happens when you get your parents?
 What are the things you’re concerned about again, trying to assess “What are the triggers?” and then going from there.

 Dwight Hurst, CMHC: You guys don’t do the group therapy.

-Dwight Hurst, CMHC: So it’s an issue of budgeting, budgeting for time and making it practically effective for them.
+Dwight Hurst, CMHC: So it’s an issue of budgeting, budgeting for time, and making it practically effective for them.

-Clare Waismann, CATC: It is not just time, once you remove all the opioids or alcohol from somebody, they are raw.
+Clare Waismann, CATC: It is not just time; once you remove all the opioids or alcohol from somebody, they are raw.
 You know, there there’s no blanket between them and reality.
 It’s hard enough for them to deal with their own issues if they have to hear everybody’s war stories and issues.
 It can become overwhelming.

 Dwight Hurst, CMHC: That is one thing that can happen in a group is it can deteriorate into different ways.
 What I’m saying to you, a different experience or story.